UNDERSEA EXPEDITIONS LLC.

 Diving conditions in and around the Andaman Sea are generally suitable for all levels of

 divers.
-You should have a minimum of 10 logged dives and Advanced Open Water training (the AOW course can be completed on board) to join this scuba adventure.
+You should have a minimum of 10 logged dives and Advanced Open Water training

 Package includes: